 Davide, Valter, Eleonora Rossi and Renato Guttuso

-The transfer to the Baths of Caracalla was not a desired change but a necessity.
-The structural, conservative and complete restoration of the Ara Coeli building forced us to consider "even" abandoning the activity.
+IThe transfer to the Baths of Caracalla was not a desired change but a necessity.
+The structural, conservative and complete restoration of the Ara Coeli building forced us to consider "even" abandoning the business.
 It seemed impossible to find another location with the characteristics we were used to.

 It was a close friend, the architect Edoardo Monaco who, upon returning from a visit to the studio of Capogrossi, thought of passing by the Baths of Caracalla to show us an abandoned farmhouse.
 An acquaintance of his had rented it for some time, without being able to obtain permits for the renovations.